-- If the camera's internal temperature increases due to prolonged movie shooting or under a high ambient temperature, a red < 10 > icon will appear. - The red <
+- If the camera's internal temperature increases due to prolonged movie shooting or under a high ambient temperature, a red < 10 > icon will appear. - The red < 10 > icon indicates that movie shooting will soon be terminated automatically.

-| The automatically.
 If this happens, you will not be able to shoot again until the camera's internal temperature decreases.
-Turn off the power and let the camera rest for a while - Shooting a movie at a high temperature for a prolonged period will cause the < 10 > icon to appear earlier.
+Turn off the power and let the camera rest for a while - Shooting a movie at a high temperature for a prolonged period will cause the < 100 > icon to appear earlier.
 When you are not shooting, always turn off the camera